 The list of non-seeming emotional ways that emotions come out could go on and on and on…

-After you’ve established trust with your counselor and feel you won’t be judged or abandoned or taken advantage of for being angry at him, being vulnerable with her, then you’ll get to really reap the advantage of what your therapy is all about.
+After you’ve established trust with your counselor and feel you won’t be judged or abandoned or taken advantage of for being angry at them, being vulnerable with them, then you’ll get to really reap the advantage of what your therapy is all about.

 Let me know what you think!
 And if you’d like to talk directly please contact me.